saltyorg/docs/docs/apps/cloudplow.md

 ## Config

-Note that this is an extract from the cloudplow docs and does not cover everythign that cloudplow can do.
+Note that this is an extract from the cloudplow docs and does not cover everything that cloudplow can do.
 Please refer to the Cloudplow github for complete details on available options.

 ### Default config.json file